neondatabase/website/content/docs/guides/neon-authorize.md

 ---
 title: About Neon Authorize
 subtitle: Secure your application at the database level using Postgres's Row-Level Security
 enableTableOfContents: true
+updatedOn: '2024-10-29T00:27:11.740Z'
 ---

 <InfoBlock>